 [Related Read: 13 Things To Sell To Make Money Fast]

-It’s best if you keep your emergency fund in an account that you can access easily and quickly.
+It’s best to keep your emergency fund in an account that you can access easily and quickly.
 But, make sure you don’t keep it in a place that’s too easy to access.
-You don’t want to dip into it for expenses that are not an emergency.
+You don’t want to dip into it for an expense that is not for emergency.

-What I recommend is keeping it at a completely different bank than your other accounts, so it’s as far away as possible.
+I recommend keeping it at a completely different bank than your other accounts, so it’s as far away as possible.

 [Related Read: Don’t Let Your Self Worth Affect Your Net Worth]